5 Best Salts for Water Softeners of 2023 – Reviews & Top Picks

 So, which salt should you choose?
 To figure it out, we’ve tried many of these salts for ourselves.
-The following five reviews will compare our results to help make the decision easier for you as well.
+The following five reviews will compare our results to help make the decision easier for you.

 |Best Overall||Morton Clean Water Softener Salt Pellets||